The Great Pyramid and 2787 BC

 In truth, I did use some of that material for a fictional story, but I’ve created a graphic novel rather than a text novel (which is, ahem, far more high-brow).
 The graphic novel is called ‘The Great Secret’.
 It’s an adventure story in which a young man in the 1920's stumbles on a mystery involving Giza, Tutankhamun and strange, secret societies.
 In between the chases and surprises, I’ve made a big effort to explain some of the theories and ideas that I’ve developed through my research.
 What is possibly the most important theory concerns the Great Pyramid and is the subject of this article.
 Off we go…

 Nowadays, there is no star sitting directly on our North Celestial Pole.
 Polaris is close, but not that close.
 Fortunately, the position of the stars in our sky change over centuries due to precession.
 Precession is caused by the slow change of Earth’s orientation, like a spinning top that slowly moves in a titled circle.
-Our precessional cycle lasts around 25,000 years and during that long cyclic period, as our planet’s axis points to different locations in a celestial circle, certain significant stars do pass extremely close to our North Celestial Pole.
+Our precessional cycle lasts around 25,000 years.
+During that long, cyclic period, as our planet’s axis points to different locations in a celestial circle, certain significant stars do pass extremely close to our North Celestial Pole.

 Was the pyramid built for this date?
 Rather than rely on Victorian archaeological theories, we can refer to carbon-dating evidence.
 The Egyptologists Mark Lehner and Robert Wenke carried out carbon-dating work at Giza in 1984.
 They analysed thirteen samples of mortar from the Great Pyramid and produced dates in the range 3101 BC to 2853 BC and an average date of 2977 BC.
 They took seven samples of mortar from the Second Pyramid which produced an average date of 2988 BC.